CivicActions/ssp-toolkit/docs/ssp.md

 ### AR-7: PRIVACY-ENHANCED SYSTEM DESIGN AND DEVELOPMENT

-> Control:The organization designs information systems to support privacy by automating privacy controls.

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this